 When you boost your child’s gut health by supporting the microbiome, you’re setting them up for a lifetime of wellness – plus fewer colds, less severe stomach bugs, and many more benefits as science shows how a healthy microbiome is crucial to overall wellness.

 Here, you’ll find tips for helping to balance your child’s – and your own – microbiome for optimal health.

 With more research developing on the importance of the microbiome, it’s becoming increasingly clear that a healthy immune system starts with a healthy gut.
 This is especially the case when it comes to children.

 Some kids seem to get sick with every season change.
 Add in seasonal allergies, and it can seem like a losing battle to stay healthy.
-To support your child’s immune system, digestive system, and for fewer sore throats, ear aches and tummy upsets, you can take steps to keep her microbiome in balance.
+To support your child’s immune system, digestive system, and for fewer sore throats, ear aches and tummy upsets, you can take steps to keep their microbiome in balance.